denten-books/plain-text/aknowledge.md

 part by Harvard Studies in Comparative Literature.
 Initial sketches of the book appeared in conversation with Aleksey Berg, Jacob Emory, Elena Fratto, Natalia and Ilya Kun, Anders Engberg-Pedersen, Guy Smoot, Simos Zeniou, and many others who made Dana-Palmer House their home away from home.
-The reader will recognize the influence of Svetlana Boym, Peter Gallison, Richard Moran, Elaine Scarry, William Todd, and Roberto Mangabeira Unger.
+Readers will recognize the influence of Svetlana Boym, Peter Gallison, Richard Moran, Elaine Scarry, William Todd, and Roberto Mangabeira Unger.
 Their thought was formative in the manuscript's early stages.